rtrwalker/geotecha/README.rst

 ++++++++++++
 *geotecha* uses a number of other python packages such as numpy, matplotlib, and scipy.
-Setting up your python environment to succesfully run all these packages can be cumbersome so pre-built python stacks such as the readily available Anaconda_ or `Python(x,y)`_ are highly recommended .
-Note generally better to unistall any existing python distributions before installing a new one.
+Setting up your python environment to successfully run all these packages can be cumbersome so pre-built python stacks such as the readily available Anaconda_ or `Python(x,y)`_ are highly recommended .
+Note generally better to uninstall any existing python distributions before installing a new one.

 Package requirements: